-Pieces with this handle are lumped broadly into a “family” of cast iron cookware that’s referred to as the Fancy Handles.
+Pieces with this handle are often lumped broadly into a “family” of cast iron cookware that’s referred to as the Fancy Handles.
 But what I’ve found out is that this handle doesn’t quiiiiiite fit.
 Sure it’s a handle that is fancy.
 But that doesn’t make it a Fancy Handle.
 The Fancy Handles were made fairly early on—after skillets and things started to look less like this:

 And more like this: